I'm A Latinx Woman & This Is What It's Like To Quarantine With My Old-School Abuela

 Advertisement

-My abuela moved to the U.S. with my grandpa in the late ‘60s, led a successful career as a cartographer, tasted the American dream, got divorced in the ‘70s, and dedicated the rest of her life to raising her two kids.
-As an 86-year-old Latina immigrant, the only thing ordinary about her is the force she still has standing at 4 foot, 11 inches.
-But she holds her traditional values close to her heart and you can see her strict upbringing glinting from the gold Virgin Mary on her neck.
+My abuela moved to the U.S. with my grandpa in the late '60s, led a successful career as a cartographer, tasted the American Dream, got divorced in the '70s, and dedicated the rest of her life to raising her two kids.
+At 86 years old and 4'11'', she still commands a formidable force.
+She holds her traditional values close to her heart and you can see her strict upbringing glinting from the gold Virgin Mary on her neck.

-She was raised in a Catholic, Chilean household with a draconian father in the ‘50s — never failing to remind me that it was a very different generation.
+She was raised in a Catholic Chilean household with a draconian father in the '50s — never failing to remind me that it was a very different generation.
 Back then, a woman’s life revolved around finding a man, getting married, and popping out kids.
-Smoking cigarettes was sternly prohibited, wearing anything but a long dress deemed a young woman a puta, a slut, and talking to boys was an unfathomable sin.
+Smoking cigarettes was sternly prohibited, wearing anything but a long dress deemed a young woman a puta (slut), and talking to boys was an unfathomable sin.
 At that time, Chile was living through a conservative political era in which an ex-dictator was elected president.
-My grandma’s upbringing was not only entrenched in her father’s right-winged politics, but the deep-seated classism that flowed through the streets of Santiago.
+My grandma’s upbringing was not only entrenched in her father’s right-wing politics, but in the deep-seated classism that flowed through the streets of Santiago.

+Can lorde write a song about dealing with your toxic fam in quarantine?— maya georgi (@mayaxgeorgi) April 28, 2020

-The second night of quarantine, when I informed my abuela I was staying the night at my boyfriend’s house (a three-minute drive away), I was terrified.
+My second night at home, when I informed my abuela I would be spending the night at my boyfriend’s house (a three-minute drive away), I was terrified.

-She closed her mouth tightly.
-I could see her trying to swallow the judgment as she stared at the TV in her room playing telenovelas.
+She closed her mouth tightly upon receiving this news.
+I could see her trying to swallow her judgment as she stared at the TV in her room playing telenovelas.
 Anxiety started crawling up my arms.
-I always hated the moment right before I left the house because it usually resulted in an explosive argument.
-When my abuela gets mad, she starts yelling so fast her words sound like a machine gun shooting from her thin lips.
+I have always hated the moment right before I left the house because it usually resulted in an explosive argument.
+When my abuela gets mad, she starts yelling so fast her words sound like a machine gun.

 Advertisement